gusmanb/ZXWiFino/README.md

 # ZXWiFino

-A modified TZXDuino with WiFi support and other goodies By Agustín Giménez Bernad, 2019
+A modified TZXDuino with WiFi support and other goodies By AgustÃ­n GimÃ©nez Bernad, 2019

 Developed with Visual Studio 2017 and Visual Micro for Arduino